Skip to main content

 Sight loss is often undiagnosed in people with a dementia because the dementia can mask symptoms of sight loss, or your sight loss could be mistaken for a symptom of dementia.

-If you have a dementia, consider if you are having difficulty with;
+If you have a dementia, consider if you find it hard to:

-• coping with bright light, low light or both
+• cope with bright light, low light or both

 • become withdrawn or uncommunicative